 Students who attended an LGBT conference at Bloomsburg University will report back to the campus.

-A presentation by Moravian College students.
+A presentation by Moravian University students.
 Co-Sponsored by the Saudi Club and the Office of Intercultural Advancement and Global Inclusion.
 Lunch will be provided

 Her talk will revolve around rape culture, women today, and does so through personal experience and journeys.
 I saw her briefly speak at a conference and she was extremely powerful.
 For more information, check out this link: Julia Garcia